A report of concern initiates a preliminary review and explanation of services:

 Yes, if you want there to be a formal complaint and possible disciplinary action.
 Other services (housing changes, academic services, etc.) may be available without naming an alleged offender.

 The Title IX and Equal Opportunity Office can help you connect to campus police and security services or you may contact those services directly.
-Please let the Title IX Coordinator know if you would like to request a summary of your concern and your contact information to be shared with campus police.
+Please let the Title IX/Equal Opportunity Coordinator know if you would like to request a summary of your concern and your contact information be shared with campus police.

 If you want to make a campus police report, call the campus police at (361)570-4357 or (361)570-HELP.
 The sooner you make a report, the more likely the police will be able to collect important evidence.
 A prompt call can also strengthen the case for prosecution.
-However, even if some time has passed since you experienced a sexual assault, it is never too late to make a campus police report or seek help.
+However, even if some time has passed since you experienced an assault or other crime, it is never too late to seek help.
+While some crimes may have time limits to file a criminal case, additional services may be available such as protective orders or safety planning.

 You can provide as much detail as you can remember in your police report.
 If you remember details after you make the police report, you can contact the police to provide them with additional information.